aksiksi/csim/shared/src/main/scala/me/assil/csim/podem/NOTES.md

 ## Design of PODEM

+#### TODO

+1. Figure out what to use for imply simulation (CircuitQueue vs. CircuitGraph).
+2. Add Gate IDs in CircuitParser, and append Gates to Nets.
+3. Fill in PODEM methods.

 ### Concepts

 * D-frontier: all gates in circuit whose output is *x*, but has at least one D/D' at input.